bryanthowell-tableau/tableau_tools/README.txt

 2.0.0+: works with 9.2 (and previous versions as well).
 Python 2.7 compatible 2.1.0+: works with 9.3 (previous versions as well).
-Python 2.7 compatible 3.0.0: tableau_rest_api library refactored and added to new tableau_tools package
+Python 2.7 compatible 3.0.0: tableau_rest_api library refactored and added to new tableau_tools package 4.0.0: tableau_tools massively refactored and simplified.
+    - Switched from lxml to cElementTree for ease of install.
+All XML now written directly as ElementTree objects.
+    - Updated with all methods through 10.3.
+    - grantee_capabilities renamed to permissions

 --- Usage Guide ---

 1. Getting Started
 All strings passed into tableau_tools should be Unicode.
-The library is completely Unicode throughout and passing text in this way ensures no issues with encoding. tableau_tools uses LXML library for all its XML parsing and generation.
-Some of the methods return LXML objects which can be manipulated via standard LXML methods.
+The library is completely Unicode throughout and passing text in this way ensures no issues with encoding. tableau_tools uses ElementTree (cElementTree more precisely) library for all its XML parsing and generation.
+Some of the methods return Element objects which can be manipulated via standard ElementTree methods.

 tableau_tools was programmed using PyCharm and works very well in that IDE.
 It is highly recommended if you are going to code with tableau_tools.